S3 method for class 'rec_lin_model'

 Details

-The predict function allows the construction of the predicted set of matches using its estimated size or the bisection procedure, described in Lee et al. (2022), based on a target False Link Rate (FLR) or missing match rate (MMR).
+The predict.rec_lin_model() method allows the construction of the predicted set of matches using its estimated size or the bisection procedure, described in Lee et al. (2022), based on a target false link rate (FLR) or missing match rate (MMR).
 To use the second option, set set_construction = "flr" or set_construction = "mmr" and specify a target error rate using the target_rate argument.

 By default, the function assumes that the datasets newdata_A and newdata_B contain no duplicate records.
 This assumption might be relaxed by allowing newdata_A to have duplicates.
 To do so, set duplicates_in_A = TRUE.